leolani/cltl-knowledgeextraction/README.md

 ## Description

-This package allows extracting structured information, in the form of SPO triples, from natural language textual data.
+This package extracts structured information, in the form of SPO triples, from natural language text:
-It features:

 * An Utterance is analyzed with the help of the Analyzer class.
 It extracts structured data in the form of a list of triples, where each triple has a subject, predicate and object.